10th National Eucharistic Congress (United States): July 19

 Masses in English, Vietnamese, Latin, and Spanish were celebrated; Bishop Robert Mark Pipta, Eparch of Parma, celebrated a Byzantine Hierarchical Vigil Divine Liturgy in the afternoon at St. Athanasius Byzantine Church.

 Morning session speakers included Tony Meléndez, Mary Healy, Patrick Madrid, and bishops Gustavo García-Siller, Joseph A. Espaillat, and Andrew Cozzens.
 Afternoon breakout session topics included Priestly Eucharistic Identity by Bishop Robert Barron, gender dysphoria, and women.

 Evening keynotes were given by Sr. Josephine Garrett, CSFN and Fr.
 Boniface Hicks, OSB of St. Vincent Archabbey.
 Fr.
 Boniface's presentation concerned healing from brokenness, and Sr. Josephine Garrett spoke about the important of repentance in the process of healing.
-Prior to the keynotes, Costa Rican former professional tennis player Paula Umaña spoke of the healing she credits to prayers and the Blessed Virgin Mary.
+Prior to the keynotes, Costa Rican former professional tennis player Paula Umaña spoke of the healing she attributes to prayers and the Blessed Virgin Mary.

 On both July 18 and 19, there were opportunities from noon to 6:30 pm to pack a goal of 360,000 meals for those in need.